Distributions of sparse spanning subgraphs in random graphs: A general approach

 as $n\to\infty$.

 \end{thm}

 \no {\bf Remark}: The ratio $r_j$ in condition (a) looks quite restrictive.
 However, as we will see in the next section, this ratio appears naturally if the edges in $\S$ are distributed randomly (see examples in Sections~\ref{sec:trivial} and~\ref{sec:trivial2}).
 In some cases, for instance, if we take $\S$ to be the set of graphs isomorphic to a given unlabelled graph on $n$ vertices, the edges in $\S$ are likely to still distribute in some kind of ``random-like'' way and thus having $r_j$ as expressed in condition (a) is expected.
 If we are lucky, we might have condition (b) satisfied for $\gamma(n)=h$.
+Then $t_n=0$ and condition (c) is satisfied trivially.
 See the example in Section~\ref{sec:Hfree}.
 But usually this is not the case, as the sequence $r_j$ might decrease first and increase at its tail.
-Normally, in these cases, condition (c) is not difficult to check.
-See examples in Sections~\ref{sec:dgrSeq},~\ref{sec:hamilton} and~\ref{sec:dsjTriangle}. \ss
+Normally, in these cases, condition (c) is not difficult to verify.
+See examples in Sections~\ref{sec:hamilton} and~\ref{sec:dsjTriangle}. \ss

 Theorem~\ref{t:Gnm} and its proof also gives the following proposition.